Imagine That (film): Plot

 Whitefeather and Evan are now competing for the position of head of the Western division of the company D.D.E.
-In order to be prepared for the most important presentation of his life, Evan once again needs to invoke the use of the Goo-Gaa blanket and meet with the princesses.
+In order to be prepared for the presentation, Evan again needs to invoke the use of the Goo-Gaa blanket and meet with the princesses.
 However, Olivia is spending the night at her friend's house, and there is no way for Evan to obtain the Goo-Gaa without taking it from her.
-Also, the presentations will be held at the time of Olivia's class play.
+Also, the presentations will be held at the time of Olivia's class concert.

-Evan manages to get Olivia to give him the Goo-Gaa, but she is soon seen crying because he seems to care only about the blanket, not her.
+Evan gets Olivia to give him the Goo-Gaa, but she cries because he seems to care only about the blanket, not her.
 He returns home, tries to get the princesses' attention, then starts working on his presentation.
 As hours pass, Evan stretches, and the Goo-Gaa falls on the floor, but he continues working without noticing.

-Evan decides to go to the presentation instead of Olivia's class concert.
-Johnny gives his presentation, but his idea is too crazy for the owner of the company.
-Then it is Evan's turn.
-When he is about to present, he suddenly decides to go to Olivia's class concert, and leaves the presentation.
+Evan goes to the presentation instead of Olivia's class concert.
+Johnny gives his presentation, but his idea is too crazy for Dante D'Enzo, the owner of the company.
+When Evan is about to present, he suddenly decides to go to Olivia's class concert, and leaves the presentation.
 As he drives over, Evan changes into a king costume.
-At the concert, Olivia is about to sing her solo part when Evan appears dressed as a king, and she starts singing, delighted to see him.
+At the concert, Olivia is unable to sing her solo part.
+Evan appears dressed as a king, and she starts singing, delighted to see him.

 After the class concert, Evan tells Olivia how sorry he is for misusing her blanket, seemingly not caring about her, and for using the princesses for the wrong reason.
-Evan and Olivia say good-bye to the princesses, as she says it's time to let them go.
-They both start waving and, although there's no wind, some leaves fly off into the sky.
+Evan and Olivia say good-bye to the princesses, as she says it is time to let them go.
+They both start waving and, although there is no wind, some leaves fly off into the sky.

-Meanwhile, the owner of the company, D.D.E. appears, and wants to talk to Evan.
-He decides to give the position to Evan because of how much he cares about his family.
+D'Enzo offers the position to Evan because his resolve in leaving the presentation demonstrated to D'Enzo that he is not just a sycophant, and his presentation notes showed impressive ideas.
 Evan accepts.

 Evan, Olivia's mother Trish, and Olivia leave happy.